 Despite a pandemic and wildfires that have overwhelmed California’s aging services system, the Master Plan for Aging (MPA) workgroups have forged ahead to complete the first phase of their work.
 On September 15, the Stakeholder Advisory Committee met for the last time to present the final MPA recommendations for a comprehensive and progressive agenda, which can be found at EngageCA.org.
 Of special interest to elder justice advocates are Goal 4: Economic Security, Safety & Emergency Preparedness, which contains Elder Justice & Abuse Recommendations (see page 25.

 State News (Other States)

-The National Network of State Elder Justice Coalitions (NNSEJC) was formed in 2018 to build capacity at the state and national levels by sharing information, resources, and expertise.
+NNSEJC was formed in 2018 to build capacity at the state and national levels by sharing information, resources, and expertise.
 For more information and updates, see NNSEJC.

-National Eder Abuse MDT Peer Support Community
+National Elder Abuse MDT Peer Support Community

 The California District Attorneys Association (CDAA) and the Elder Justice Initiative (EJI) of the Department of Justice have created a peer support community to help multidisciplinary teams (MDTs) communicate.
 It includes a discussion board and documents library for sharing resources.
 To join, see MDT Peer Support.